Find out about Jim Steinmeyer‘s version of walking through wall illusion revealed for the first time based on my opinion and theory.

 At 4:52-4:53 when Jan Rouven pushes his way through the stack of cinder/concrete blocks, the prop shakes.

-I notice the bottom part of narrow area of supposed cinder blocks wavering or quivering.
+I notice the bottom part of narrow area of supposed cinder blocks wavering or quivering, just like an elastic material.

 For the German illusionist Jan Rouven he does not show the audience the prop back view when he performs the illusion.